allegro/turnilo/README.md

 turnilo --examples
 ```

-Or connect to the existing Druid cluster using `--druid` command line option.
+Or connect to the existing Druid broker using `--druid` command line option.
-Turnilo will automatically introspect your Druid cluster and figure out available datasets.
+Turnilo will automatically introspect your Druid broker and figure out available datasets.

 ```
-turnilo --druid broker_host:broker_port
+turnilo --druid http[s]://druid-broker-hostname[:port]
 ```

 ## Documentation